vitpia/markdown-cv/index.md

 __Picture naming to study word production: some steps further (and some methodological hurdles)__.
 Université de Genève, Switzerland.
 October, 2023.

 __The neural basis of language production as we speak__.
 Université de Lille, France.
 November, 2023.

-__What has 150+ years of language mapping given us?__ Talk at symposium _Explaining the brain: From neural mechanisms to computational models_, Dutch Society for Psychonomics, the Netherlands.
-December, 2023.

 `2022`
 __Speaking: evidence from electrophysiology and brain lesions__.
 Special interest lecture at Donders MEG/EEG Toolkit, Radboud University, Nijmegen, the Netherlands.
 April, 2022.